 A graduate of the University of the South, Clay is married and has two sons and a daughter.

-Fleetwood S. Hassell, Board Treasurer, President, Bank of South Carolina
+Fleetwood S. Hassell, Board Secretary, President, Bank of South Carolina

 Fleetwood S. Hassell, was born and raised in Charleston, graduated from Porter-Gaud High School and earned a BS and MBA from the University of South Carolina School of Business.

 He began his banking career in 1983 as a management trainee at the Citizens and Southern National Bank of South Carolina.
 He has been with The Bank of South Carolina since its organization in 1986 and has served in various executive management capacities.
 He was elected to the Board of Directors of The Bank of South Carolina and its parent company in 2006 and was named president and CEO in 2012.
 Other board involvement has been with the Kidney Foundation, Crime Stoppers, Atlantic Coast Conservation Association, Trident Tech Foundation, Charleston Breakfast Rotary Club (past president), Charleston Day School (past treasurer), Porter Gaud School Alumni, the Preservation Society, and South Carolina Bankers Association.

 Mr. Hassell currently serves the board of the Association of the Blind and Visually Impaired, College of Charleston Foundation Board, Trident United Way Board, and the South Carolina State Board of Financial Institutions.
 He is married to the former Elizabeth Dawson and has two sons, Fleetwood, Jr. (26) and Louis (24).

 “I joined the Board because of my relationship with Mary Morrison and the incredible leadership she brings to ABVI.
 In addition my mother was passionate about the organization and served on the board for many years.
 I look forward to continuing this family legacy of service.”

 Robert M. Baldwin, Board Treasurer, CPA, Baldwin and Associates, LLC